eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 If one is to use a ranked method, the only sane way to do so is to use a Condorcet method.
 If you *can* fail to elect the Condorcet winner, you *will* erode public trust in the method, and thus the entire reform effort.

 A running theme of the post is that expressiveness often comes at a cost of consistency and practicality.
 One issue with Condorcet methods is that the more complex ranked ballot can fail to create a Condorcet winner, due to cycles in preferences (e.g., A beats B, B beats C, and C beats A).
 We have seen this in real elections: for example, in [Minnesota](https://ranked.vote/report/us/mn/2021/11/ward-2){:target="_blank"}.
 In such cases, we must have a reasonable and justifiable way to break the cycle.
+In that way, we still lose guaranteed internal consistency.
+In the case of a cycle, no matter who you pick, another candidate was preferred by more voters in a head-to-head matchup.

 However, the issue with Condorcet methods, is much less about potential cycles (non-existence of a Condorcet winner), and more fundamentally that they are often absurdly complex and difficult to understand, audit, and trust.
 Can a rushed voter in line open the [Wikipedia page for the Schulze method](https://en.wikipedia.org/wiki/Schulze_method){:target="_blank"} and understand how their ballot will be counted?
 Can you explain it simply to your grandmother who worries the election will be stolen?
 What about to a legislator who needs to be able to write it into law in a way that is understandable and unambiguous?